 Hair Conditioner: Add a teaspoon of honey to your regular shampoo or conditioner.
-You can also combine it with olive oil for a deeper conditioning.
+You can also combine it with olive oil for deeper conditioning.
 Let it soak for 20 minutes with your hair wrapped in a towel before shampooing as usual.

 Skin Moisturizer: Put honey on your skin and leave it there 15 minutes then rinse off.
 Your skin will be soft and nicely moisturized.

-Zap Acne: Apply a a small amount of honey directly on acne with a cotton swab or finger.
+Zap Acne: Apply a small amount of honey directly on acne with a cotton swab or finger.
 Wait five minutes and then rinse with warm water.

-Food Preservative: Honey is known food preservative, replacing chemical additives and refined sugars in many commercial products.
+Food Preservative: Honey is known as a food preservative, replacing chemical additives and refined sugars in many commercial products.
 When used to replace sugar in homemade bread and baked goods, the result will be a moist product that stays fresh longer and will be less likely to mold.

-About the worst thing than can happen to honey is that it will crystallize.
+About the worst thing that can happen to honey is that it will crystallize.
 This is a normal part of the honey aging process whereby the liquid in honey becomes solid.
 Storing honey is the refrigerator hastens this process so don’t do it.
 Easy as that.

 Regardless of how careful you are, in a long term storage situation, honey will crystallize.
 When that happens, simply place the honey jar in warm water and stir until the crystals dissolve.
-Just be careful not to overdo it since too much heat will darken the honey even more and may possible scorch and burn the honey.
+Just be careful not to overdo it since too much heat will darken the honey even more and may possibly scorch and burn the honey.